olcolcolc/Aleksandra_Czyrnek_Web_Wroclaw/README.md

-# 🛒 Online Shop - Aleksandra Czyrnek
+# 🛒 Online Shop Sample
 Recruitment task
 A simple e-commerce SPA built with React, TypeScript, Redux Toolkit, and Vite.
 The app allows users to browse products, manage their shopping cart, complete a checkout process, and receive an order confirmation.

----

 ## 🚀 Technologies